 Skip to Main Content Jump to Main Content Skip to Search Jump to Search

-Get Curious about the Maryland Science Center
+Get Curious About the Maryland Science Center

 The Maryland Science Center has something for visitors of all ages, from the tiniest tots to grown-ups.
 Head to the Inner Harbor to explore the three floors of interactive exhibits designed to feed your imagination and invite you to have fun.
 Learn about some of the can’t-miss stops at the Science Center and how to make the most of your visit.